Electrolux Washing Machines Review

-If you have ever wanted a slice of Sweden but can’t afford a European holiday, then have you considered buying an Electrolux washing machine?
-Electrolux is a Swedish brand that makes all manner of household appliances, including refrigerators and vacuum cleaners.
-Electrolux makes washing machines as well, dabbling solely in front loaders.
+If you’ve ever wanted a slice of Sweden, but can’t afford a European holiday, then have you considered buying an Electrolux washing machine?
+Electrolux is a Swedish company that makes all manner of home appliances, including refrigerators and vacuum cleaners.
+But when it comes to washing machines, it only deals in front loaders.
 Relegating top loaders to yesteryear, Electrolux’s front loaders are tech-forward and eco-conscious.
 So, what’s in the range and are Electrolux washing machines good value for money?

 Electrolux currently offers five front loader washing machines.
-Models range from 7.5kg in size to about 10kg, with prices ranging from about $1,000 to $1,500.
-As of 2016, manufacturing was still based in Australia, but much has been moved to Thailand.
-We imagine that Electrolux still imposes its quality control on its Thai factory, so quality should still be what you should expect with the brand.
+Models range from 7.5kg in size to about 10kg, with prices ranging from about $1,000 to $1,700.
+While manufacturing has ceased in Australia and has moved to Thailand, we imagine that Electrolux still imposes its quality control on its Thai factory, so quality should still be what you should expect with the brand.

-- Jetsystem: This is a way of washing that is kinder on your clothes.
-Instead of pummeling your underwear until it is clean, Jetsystem gives a “constant, gentle shower” of water and detergent that massages through your clothes.
-Massaged undies – nice.
+- Jetsystem: this is a method of washing that is claimed to be kinder on your clothes.
+Instead of pummelling your smelly shirts until they’re clean, Jetsystem gives a “constant, gentle shower” of water and detergent that massages through your clothes.

 - Woolmark Cycle: This is a special cycle with a Woolmark Certification, made for washable wool wear.
 It allows you to wash and dry your prized woollen items without fear of shrinkage.